tactful-ai/on-prem/Docs/Scripts_Folder_Disscusion.md

 Finally, the script prints a message indicating that the Sonobuoy tests are completed and provides the path to where the results are stored.

+## Rollback Scripts

+### Idea of Rollback:
+Rollback is a critical component of any deployment or automation process.
+It provides a mechanism to revert changes made during an installation or configuration process to a previous state, ensuring system stability and reliability.
+In your case, the rollback.sh script serves as the orchestrator for the rollback process, allowing users to selectively undo the installation or configuration of various components in a Kubernetes cluster.

+### How Each Rollback Script Connects with rollback.sh:

+### Adminer Rollback (uninstall_configure_adminer.sh):

+When the LOAD_BALANCER_INSTALLED variable is set to "yes" in config.sh, rollback.sh executes uninstall_configure_adminer.sh.
+This script uninstalls Adminer from the Kubernetes cluster by deleting the Adminer Helm release and its associated namespace. rollback.sh ensures the correct sequence of execution and provides a centralized place for users to manage rollback operations.
+### Cert-Manager Rollback (uninstall_configure_cert_manager.sh):

+When the CERT_MANAGER_INSTALLED variable is set to "yes" in config.sh, rollback.sh executes uninstall_configure_cert_manager.sh.
+This script uninstalls Cert-Manager from the Kubernetes cluster by deleting the Cert-Manager Helm release and its associated namespace. rollback.sh maintains a logical flow for rolling back components, making it easier for users to manage the process.
+### Longhorn Rollback (uninstall_configure_longhorn.sh):

+When the STORAGE_SYSTEM_INSTALLED variable is set to "yes" in config.sh, rollback.sh executes uninstall_configure_longhorn.sh.
+This script uninstalls Longhorn from the Kubernetes cluster by deleting the Longhorn Helm release and its associated namespace. rollback.sh provides a consistent approach for undoing changes made during installation.
+### MetalLB Rollback (uninstall_configure_metalLB.sh):

+When the LOAD_BALANCER_INSTALLED variable is set to "yes" in config.sh, rollback.sh executes uninstall_configure_metalLB.sh.
+This script uninstalls MetalLB from the Kubernetes cluster by deleting its configurations, Helm release, and the Helm repository. rollback.sh ensures that the rollback process is organized and easy to follow.
+### Prometheus and Grafana Rollback (uninstall_configure_promethus_and_grafana.sh):

+When the MONITORING_SYSTEM_INSTALLED variable is set to "yes" in config.sh, rollback.sh executes uninstall_configure_promethus_and_grafana.sh.
+This script uninstalls Prometheus and Grafana from the Kubernetes cluster by deleting their Helm release, namespace, and optionally, restoring the original configuration values. rollback.sh maintains a clear structure for handling the rollback of monitoring components.
+### Rancher Dashboard Rollback (uninstall_configure_rancher_dashboard.sh):

+When the INSTALL_RANCHER_DASHBOARD variable is set to "yes" in config.sh, rollback.sh executes uninstall_configure_rancher_dashboard.sh.
+This script uninstalls the Rancher dashboard from the Kubernetes cluster by deleting its Helm release and namespace. rollback.sh ensures that the rollback process is well-organized and straightforward.
+### Redis Rollback (uninstall_configure_redis.sh):

+When the INSTALL_REDIS variable is set to "yes" in config.sh, rollback.sh executes uninstall_configure_redis.sh.
+This script uninstalls Redis from the Kubernetes cluster by deleting its Helm release and namespace. rollback.sh provides a centralized location to trigger the rollback of Redis and other components.